naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/resi_iclr25/README.md

 ```
 @inproceedings{resi_iclr25,
 title = {ReSi: A Comprehensive Benchmark for Representational Similarity Measures},
-author = {author = {Max Klabunde and Tassilo Wald and Tobias Schumacher and Klaus Maier-Hein and Markus Strohmaier and Florian Lemmerich}},
+author = {Max Klabunde and Tassilo Wald and Tobias Schumacher and Klaus Maier-Hein and Markus Strohmaier and Florian Lemmerich},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }